 Treatment options for AMD

 While there is no cure for AMD, treatment options can slow down the disease and prevent severe vision loss.
 Treatment options will vary depending on the type of AMD you have.
-For wet AMD, anti-VEGF drugs can be injected into the eyes to slow down or stop abnormal blood vessel growth.
+For wet AMD, anti-VEGF eye injections can slow down or stop abnormal blood vessel growth.
 In some cases, patients may require continued monthly injections to prevent new abnormal vessels from forming after treatment.
 Laser surgery is also an option for people with wet AMD who aren’t responding to anti-VEGF medications.

 There are currently no treatments available for late-stage dry AMD.
 However, taking vitamins and nutritional supplements can help slow down the progression of the disease.

 If you’re at high risk of developing AMD, then it’s important to speak with your eye doctor to find out how you can manage the condition and preserve your vision.
-Schedule an appointment at our office today for a comprehensive eye exam and to discuss the best treatment options to fit your unique needs.
+Schedule an appointment today for an eye exam in Newton or Mooresville and find the best treatment option to fit your unique needs.